-Your recovery process will vary, depending on the type of anesthesia that is given.
+Your recovery process will vary, depending on the type of anesthesia you had.
 You will be taken to the recovery room for observation.
-Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.
+Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to go home.

 Once you are home, it's important to keep the biopsy area clean and dry.
 Your healthcare provider will give you specific bathing instructions.
-If stitches are used, they will be removed during a follow-up office visit.
-If adhesive strips are used, they should be kept dry and generally will fall off on their own within a few days.
+If you have stitches, they will be removed during a follow-up office visit.
+If you have adhesive strips, they should be kept dry and generally will fall off on their own within a few days.

-The biopsy site may be tender or sore for several days after the bone biopsy.
-Take a pain reliever for soreness as your healthcare provider recommends.
+The biopsy site may be sore for several days after the bone biopsy.
+Take a pain reliever for soreness as your healthcare provider advises.
 Aspirin or certain other pain medicines may increase the chance of bleeding.
-Be sure to take only recommended medicines.
+Be sure to take only approved medicines.

 Tell your healthcare provider if you have: